 But what if I told you I can get you in somehow, as my plus one?
 I got connections.
-I know a guy who knows a guy, who knows a guy… Just check the webzine once a week for an upcoming series of articles featuring teenagers, youngsters ravenous for art, kids with mindsets that would kick your brains in the teeth.
+I know a guy who knows a guy, who knows a guy… Just check the webzine once in while for a series of articles featuring teenagers, youngsters ravenous for art, kids with mindsets that would kick your brains in the teeth.

 Sara Pongrac is a 16 years old theatre high-school student from Cluj-Napoca, Romania.
 She’s painting since she was six, she’s writing depressive poetry and she just recently started getting into photography and filmmaking experiments.
 Her first, and only (so far) photo-play – the so-called “Blue Project” – is the proof of an already well-shaped eye.
 No previous experience, no profit-driven interests – only raw, untainted talent, that will hopefully get only better with time.

 This is how she got into photography: “I finally got a second-hand DSLR this year and I started the Blue Project.
 I also made a short-film on mental disorders, not really appreciated in Romania, but it was presented at a short-films fest in Florida”.
 Sara Pongrac’s Instagram is what kids do when no one sees them.
 No, they’re not setting the house on fire, nor they throw water-filled balloons from the balcony.
 At least not anymore.
 They traded videogames for visual mental illness manifests, and popsicles for cigarettes.